IBM-Bluemix-Docs/ComposeForRedis/connecting-bluemix-app.md

 Field Name|Description
 ----------|-----------
 `uri`|The URI to be used when connecting to the service, which includes the schema (redis:), admin user name and password, the host name of the server and the port number to connect to.
+`uri_direct_1`|A secondary URI that can be used when connecting to the service.
+The format is the same as for `uri`.
+`ca_certificate_base64` `(optional)`|A base64 encoded, self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
+The certificate is only present on services that have a self-signed instead of a Let's Encrypt certificate.
+You need to decode the key before you can use it, as shown in the sample application.
 `uri_cli`|A `redis-cli` command line that connects to the database instance.
 `deployment_id`|An internal identifier for the service as created within Compose.
 `db_type`|The type of database that is offered by the service; in this case `redis`.
 `name`|The database deployment name.
 {: caption="Table 1.
 Compose for Redis credentials" caption-side="top"}

+**Note:** Two `haproxy` portals provide access to the Redis service.
+Both `uri` and `uri_direct_1` can be used to connect.
+In your applications, switch between `uri` and `uri_direct_1` to manage responses to connection failures.